Welcome to Ray of Hope

 Here is a picture of what it looked like in the summer of 2001.

-The container holding the folded cloth that has the cross on it is also called a monstrance
+The container holding the folded cloth that has the cross on it is also called

 (from the Latin "monstra" to show).